Same-sex marriage in Saskatchewan: N.W. v. Canada (Attorney General)

 On 3 November 2004, the five couples appeared before Justice Donna Wilson on the application.
 Neither the federal nor the provincial governments challenged the suit.
 Greg Walen, lawyer for one of the couples, had filed a statement of claim seeking a declaratory judgment that the common-law definition of marriage be changed to include the wording "two people to the exclusion of others", rather than "two people of the opposite sex".
 On 5 November, Justice Wilson ruled that the common-law opposite-sex definition of marriage violated the equality rights of same-sex couples under the Charter, and that "the common-law definition of marriage for civil purposes is declared to be 'the lawful union of two persons to the exclusion of all others.'"
 Justice Wilson also ordered the federal and provincial attorneys general to pay court costs to the applicants, on a solicitor-client basis, fixed at a total of $10,000, divided evenly between the two governments.
+Wilson wrote in her ruling:

 Walen of the Saskatoon law firm Scharfstein, Gibbings, Walen, & Fisher issued a statement following the court ruling that "[t]he judge found that it is unconstitutional to exclude same-sex couples from civil marriage and changed the law to include them.
 The judge agreed with the Ontario Court of Appeal that 'the dignity of persons in same-sex relationships is violated by the exclusion of same-sex couples from the institution of marriage'....The judge agreed with the Yukon court that the province had a choice whether or not to issue marriage licenses to same-sex couples, and it chose not to.
 As a result, costs were awarded on an increased scale against both the province and the federal government."
 Spokespeople for Canadians for Equal Marriage, Egale Canada and the Saskatchewan Federation of Labour welcomed the court decision.
 James Hein-Blackmore, a plaintiff in the case, said, "What this means to me is peace of mind.
 The day we were married was a great day of happiness as we professed our love to one another.
 But not having our marriage recognized here in Saskatchewan was a great burden.
 Now I know that no matter what happens in our lives or our health, I can rest assured that my husband will have all the legal rights to handle things the way we want them."
 Attorney General Quennell said he would not appeal the decision.